WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### How can I set up my hardware wallet with Wasabi properly?

 You can use popular hardware wallets **with Wasabi directly** including Coldcard, Trezor and Ledger devices.
-Simply plug in the device, and select `Hardware Wallet` in the starting page of Wasabi.
+Plug in the device, and select `Hardware Wallet` in the starting page of Wasabi.
 You will be able to send and receive bitcoin, but you won't be able to coinjoin the funds directly.
 For this, the private key needs to be hot in Wasabi.
 You can also import and export PSBT over SD card to communicate with your ColdCard Wallet.

 ### Will I have issues spending my mixed coins?